-After five-months, Rose and Chris take the next step, which is for him to meet her parents.
+After five-months of dating, Rose and Chris take the next step, which is for him to meet her parents.
 He is concerned that their interracial relationship will be a point of conflict during this trip.
 However, it seems he has more to worry about than the possibility of racist parents.
 Get Out marks the directorial debut of Jordan Peele (Keanu, Key & Peel) and proves he has what it takes to make a thrilling horror film.
 With a perfect balance of terror and comedy, this smart, slightly-satirical look on society and racism is a well crafted film that dives even deeper than you expect.

 Chris (Daniel Kaluuya) is invited by his girlfriend Rose (Allison Williams) to spend the weekend at her parents estate.
 This will be the first time Chris has met them and is nervous how their interracial relationship will be received.
 Something Rose has not warned her parents of.
 When they first arrive, Chris takes note that both the maid and groundskeeper for the family are black.
 However, Rose’s father Dean (Bradley Whitford) assures him that there are no racial motivations.
 Even more odd is her mother Missy (Catherine Keener) who practices hypnosis.
 Despite Chris’ decline for a session, she continues to press him on the subject.